uwrit/leaf-docs/docs/installation/installation_steps/6_appsettings.md

 ## Authentication
 - **Mechanism**: `SAML2 | UNSECURED` - Only `SAML2` is currently supported for production.
 Use `UNSECURED` for development.
 - **SessionTimeoutMinutes**: Number of minutes allowed before a session expires.
-We recommend aligning this value with the timeout configuration othe Service Provider used (eg Shibboleth).
+We recommend aligning this value with the timeout configuration other Service Provider used (e.g., Shibboleth).
 - **InactivityTimeoutMinutes**: Number of minutes allowed before a lack of user logs a user out of Leaf.
 - **LogoutURI**: The URI/URL Leaf will redirect to in the browser upon user logout.
 For Shibboleth, this is typically of the form `https:<your_leaf_url>.edu/Shibboleth.sso/Logout?return=<Shibboleth_specific_logout_URL>`
 - **SAML2**